-This simple arroz rojo or Mexican red rice is a simple and flavorful side dish to serve alongside your favorite Mexican dishes like these vegan cauliflower tacos or lentil tacos.
-This vegan and gluten-free recipe has all the authentic ingredients and tons of flavor!
+This simple Arroz Rojo or Mexican Red Rice is a simple and flavorful side dish to serve alongside your favorite Mexican dishes like these vegan cauliflower tacos or lentil tacos.
+This vegan and gluten-free recipe have all the authentic ingredients and tons of flavor!

 We are crazy about Mexican food around my house (also called Spanish Rice or Arroz Rojo).
 When I’m running low on inspiration on what to make for dinner, I know tacos will make everyone happy!

 When I told my kids we were having tacos for dinner, they lit up.
 When they realized we weren’t getting taco take-out, their faces fell.

 The kids love it!
 They would be happy with a large side of red rice and black beans every single day.

-I never attempted to make it at home, but with the enthusiasm in which my family devours it, I thought it was about time I give it a try!
+I never attempted to make it at home, but with the enthusiasm with which my family devours it, I thought it was about time I give it a try!

 This recipe for Arroz Rojo has a few modifications to make it whole-food plant-based.